15 Free Summer Reading Log Printables

 Why Use Weekly Reading Logs?

-Daily Reading logs are a great way to encourage them to keep reading even when they’re out of school.
-A reading log can also help kids set goals and track their progress on a daily basis.
-Seeing how much they’ve read over the course of several weeks can be very motivating for kids—it might even inspire them to read even more!
-Finally, using a reading log gives you a chance to talk with your child about the books they’re reading and what they’re enjoying (or not enjoying) about them.
+Seeing how much they’ve read over several weeks can motivate kids—it might inspire them to read even more!
+Finally, using a reading log allows you to talk with your child about the books they’re reading and what they’re enjoying (or not enjoying) about them.

 summer reading log for kids free printable pdf format personal use only